 Conversational marketing is a powerful way to engage with your customers, answer their questions, and help drive conversions.
 You can automate the process through things like AI chat bots to answer questions when you are offline, and proactive chat invitations to draw visitors in when you’re standing by.
 Adding conversational marketing features to your site is a great way to improve the overall customer experience you offer.

 If you want to see how technology can help increase the efficiency of your marketing, one of the best things you can do is sign up for a free trial of a marketing automation service like Formilla.
 This will let you experience the benefits of automating repetitive marketing tasks for yourself.
+And check out our look at marketing automation in plain English for more discussion and real-world examples.

 From e-mail automation to on-site customer service chat bots, businesses both large and small can use technology to do more with their customer data.
 With the right “conditions” and “actions” you can set up a system where customers get the information they need at exactly the right moment – all without taking up valuable employee time.